Beyond Mechanical Scrum

 Reading between the lines, I think he saw the difference between going beyond an implementation of the mechanics of Scrum and embracing the true Agile mindset.
 The Scrum Guide is explicit in stating that Scrum is a framework.
 Get the basics in place and yes, you are doing Scrum.
 But is having the roles, events and artifacts in place enough to make you “Agile”?

 Increasing velocity is great, but pointless if the effort is not generating real value.
-Stakeholders attending Sprint Reviews is awesome, but a waste of time if the event does not elicit healthy feedback and result in an updated Product Backlog.
+Stakeholders attending Sprint Reviews is awesome, but a waste of time if the event does not elicit healthy feedback and result in the adaptation of the Product Backlog.
 Delivering frequently is a brilliant place to be, but less so if there is no validation of what was delivered, or adaptation based on the results.
 The list goes on of examples whereby a team or an organisation may have great mechanics of Scrum in place but have totally missed the point.

 The Scrum framework is a great place to start, but it should in no way be an end destination.
 Scrum is an enabler for real agility to emerge through the continual inspection and adaptation opportunities that applying the framework gives us.
 Without the Agile mindset, Scrum just adds unnecessary overhead.
 Scrum Masters have a part to play here; the role is much more than insisting that everyone answers the 3 questions at the daily standup ceremony for example (please do feel free to point out the numerous things that are wrong in that last sentence in the comments!).